 Limited Aperture: liquid lenses typically have a fixed aperture, which means they may not be able to achieve very wide or very narrow aperture settings.
 This limitation can impact the control of depth of field and the amount of light entering the lens.

-Figure 1.
-A liquid lens can change shape by adjusting the curvature of a liquid interface.
 This allows for dynamic focusing and zooming, making liquid lenses useful in microscopy, machine vision, and mobile cameras

 To overcome the limitations of liquid lenses, several approaches can be considered.
 One important approach is through careful design of an add-in optical component.
 Through careful optical design, it is possible to compensate for some of the inherent aberrations and limitations of liquid lenses.
-Advanced optical modeling and simulation techniques can be employed to optimize the lens design, minimize aberrations, and improve overall image quality.
-This can involve using additional optical elements or incorporating software algorithms for image correction and enhancement.

 For example, at OFH, we embarked on a collaborative endeavor with a client to address the specific performance requirements of a liquid lens within a particular system.
 Our client presented us with the task of a specific combination of focal length (FL), F-number (F#) and MTF performance for a unique set of liquid lenses.
-To meet this demand, we devised a comprehensive solution by incorporating an advanced system, as depicted in Figure 2.
-Through this integration, we successfully achieved a focal length of 12.5 mm and an F-number of 6.6, aligning with the client’s specifications.

 Figure 2.
 Add-on design at OFH for a liquid lens to achieve specific performance parameters.